 “Ben’s extensive mortgage banking background adds significant value to the MCT team and we are pleased to have him on board,” says Richins.

 MCT is not alone, other businesses strictly outside mortgage originations have cottoned onto the value-add professionals in that sector have to offer.
-Unfortunately for the industry, their interest comes at a time when more originators and other mortgage professional
+Unfortunately for the industry, their interest comes at a time when more originators and other mortgage professionals

 According to data from the Bureau of Labor Statistics, there will likely be 77,000 new jobs added to the mortgage industry in the next five to six years – which is good news for jobseekers.